Adam-Lechnos/IBKR-Dashboard/README.md

   IBEAM_KEY=encryption_key
   ```
   * Input your IBKR Username and Password into `gen_key_pw.py` then execute the script to generate the required input data
+    * Note that a plain text password may be used as a value for `IBEAM_PASSWORD` with the `IBEAM_KEY` key and value omitted, this is not recommended however.
 * env.list.parser.
   ```
   PYTHONUNBUFFERED=1